theabhipatel/master_the_javascript/operators.md

 # Operators in JS
 JavaScript **operators** operate the operands, these are symbols that are used to manipulate a certain value or operand.
 Operators are used to performing specific mathematical and logical computations on operands.
 In other words, we can say that an operator operates the operands.
 In JavaScript, operators are used to compare values, perform arithmetic operations, etc.

+- Operators in JavaScript are symbols that perform operations on operands (values or variables).
+They allow you to manipulate, compare, and combine values in your code.

+- These operators are fundamental for writing expressions and manipulating data in JavaScript.
+They allow you to create more complex behavior and calculations within your code.

 **JavaScript Operators :** There are various operators supported by JavaScript.

 1. JS Arithmetic Operators